Car brands and logos list and who owns which car brands?

 Mahindra & Mahindra Limited

-Mahindra & Mahindra Limited (M&M) forms the basis of the Mahindra Group conglomerate and leads the Indian market for tractors and trucks.
-In addition, this company manufactures buses, dump trucks, passenger cars, motorcycles, and other types of transport.
-In 2010, it established a division for electric vehicle production: Mahindra Electric Mobility Limited.
+Mahindra & Mahindra Limited (M&M) forms the backbone of the Mahindra Group conglomerate and leads the Indian tractor and truck market.
+In addition, this company manufactures buses, dump trucks, cars, motorcycles, and other types of vehicles.
+In 2010, Mahindra Electric Mobility Limited established an electric vehicle division.

 M&M owns:

-• Mahindra – a brand that became popular thanks to agricultural machinery and commercial vehicles.
+• Mahindra is a brand known for its agricultural equipment and commercial vehicles.

-• BSA – a revived manufacturer of scooters and motorcycles, which is part of Mahindra Two Wheelers.
+• BSA is a revitalized scooter and motorcycle manufacturer of Mahindra Two Wheelers.

 Tata Motors